rustadadam/PF-GAP/notes.md

 # Week of April 15th

 ## Tasks
-1. Instead of adding ZEROS: clone the static features from the minority class.
-This assumes the static features are the same.
-2. Use RF_OOB scores
+2. Use RF_OOB scores for the prediction scoring as well
 3. Tests against other benchmarks.
 4. Look at the PHATE visualization to the proximities (use precomputed_affinity)
     a.
 Compare this to a PHATE just applied to the original dataset.